 During your flight, you’ll fly high above some of Hawaii’s most incredible landscapes.
 Some of which are completely inaccessible by car, and are untouched by human hands!
 The sights you’ll see during your flight are incomparable to anything you will have seen before.

 Your expert pilot will fly you over the spires of the Napali Coastline and over the crystal clear waters of Hanalei Bay.
 You’ll then get to see the incredible red valley walls of the Waimea Canyon.
-You’ll also see the magnificence of a cascading waterfall from above!
+You’ll also see the magnificence of an epic cascading waterfall from above!

 These are all spectacular photo opportunities, so don’t forget your camera on this trip!
 If you have one, a GoPro is the perfect action camera to take some amazing video footage, but any action camera will do.